-Arrange a phone call or meeting with the appropriate school staff member.
-If further assistance is required, the school principal or designate may be contacted to review the matter, mediate and help facilitate the process.
+- I. Arrange a meeting with the appropriate school staff member. - 2.
+If further assistance is required, the school principal or designate may be contacted to review the matter, mediate and help facilitate the process. - 3.
 Contact the superintendent for your school if the matter remains unresolved.